 Arizona Firestorm: Global Immigration Realities, National Media, and Provincial Politics.
-With Celeste González de Bustamante.
+Coedited with Celeste González de Bustamante.
 Rowman & Littlefield, 2012.

 "Framing peace as violence: U.S. television news depictions of the 2007 Los Angeles police attack on immigrant rights marchers."
 With Layza López and Edgar Munguía.
 Aztlán, 35.1, 2010.

 "Did you call in Mexican?
 The racial politics of Jay Leno immigrant jokes."
 Language in Society, 38.1, 2009.

 "A May to Remember: Adversarial images of immigrants in U.S. newspapers during the 2006 policy debate."
 With Sandra L. Treviño, Michael Bailey, Kristen Bodossian, and Antonio de Necochea.
 Du Bois Review, 4.1, 2007.